llingg/docs-opmanual_autolab/book/opmanual_autolab/30_localization_system/32_localization_watchtower_hardware.md

 We have prepare the image above for you.
 It has username `mom`, hostname `watchtower01` and password `MomWatches`.
 Also, it already upgrade to the version for Raspberry Pi3 B+.

-Please note that in this image, since we will connect watchtowers to the network through ethernet cables, we deleted the Duckietown Wifi network file and it won't connect to duckietown network automatically so that it won't interfere the Ethernet network.
+Please note that in this image, since we will connect Watchtowers to the network through ethernet cables, we deleted the Duckietown Wifi network file and it won't connect to duckietown network automatically so that it won't interfere the Ethernet network.

 #### Prepare other 49 Images